Updated May 2022

 Make Sure You Have Your Tracking Number

 Each time you check a bag a unique number is assigned it.
 This is extremely helpful if your bag is missing, so keep it somewhere safe!
 That number will let the agent who is assisting you know if your bag made it on the flight or if it’s in cold storage for the night.
 This also applies if you are asked to check your bag plane side for lack of overhead space.
 These tags should be scanned and linked to your ticket, keep that tracking number!
 Even though your bag is literally next to the plane there is still room for human error and it could be left behind.
-If you do misplace your tracking the and you have the app for the airline you are using you can find it there too.
+If you do misplace your tracking number, you can find it on your airline’s app if you have used it to travel.

 Pick Up Your Bags Before Getting Your Rental Car